The Culturally Inclusive Educator

-The Matrix Reader promotes a commitment to an interdisciplinary approach to teaching race, class, gender, and sexuality.
+The Matrix Reader: Examining the Dynamics of Oppression and Privilege promotes a commitment to an interdisciplinary approach to teaching race, class, gender, and sexuality.
 This approach introduces readers to core social identities and demonstrates how those identities are intersecting, multidimensional, and complex.
 Unlike most books of its kind, The Matrix Reader highlights the duality of privilege and oppression and the effects that race, class, gender, and sexuality have on our lives.
 This reader includes poems, reflective literary prose, overviews of key historical themes, discussion of particular historical events and documents, images drawn from the media, contemporary statistics of inequalities, visual images, and tools that empower readers to become agents for social change.

-This teaching guide accompanies The Matrix Reader.
-It provides strategies for incorporating the topics of diversity and inclusiveness into the classroom, and includes techniques for managing emotions and encountering resistance.
+This free downloadable teaching guide was designed for educators who are using The Matrix Reader in their classes.
+It is useful for any educator as it provides strategies for incorporating the topics of diversity and inclusiveness into the classroom or workshop, and includes techniques for managing emotions and for encountering resistance.